Air separation plants

 UN Global Compact

-The United Nations (UN) Global Compact is a global alliance of organisations and businesses which aims to protect human rights, ensure compliance with labour and social standards, encourage environmental responsibility and fight against corruption.
+The United Nations (UN) Global Compact is a global alliance of organisations and private businesses that aims to protect human rights, support compliance with labour standards, encourage environmental responsibility and combat corruption.

-Abbreviation for a variety of volatile organic compounds, many of which are used as solvents or thinners in paints and varnishes.
-They are precursors of ground level ozone, also known as summer smog.
+Refers to a variety of organic compounds, many of which are used as solvents or thinners in paints and varnishes.
+They act as precursors of ground level ozone, also known as “summer smog”.